Graduate Program

 A concentration requirement – 2 Courses: Must Be Graduate Courses

-In consultation with the Director of Graduate Studies and your MA thesis advisor, you will identity TWO (2) graduate courses that address your intellectual focus and your proposed thesis topic.
+In consultation with the director of Graduate Studies and your MA thesis advisor, you will identity TWO (2) graduate courses that address your intellectual focus and your proposed thesis topic.
 This concentration or cluster of courses can reflect, for example, a topical focus (e.g., women novelist of the French Caribbean) or a disciplinary focus (e.g., 19th century African American historiography).
 In short, your concentration will be designed to express your specific intellectual interests.

 2 courses @ 3 points = 6 points